IELTS Writing Task 2 Sample 564 - Competition helps children to be better prepared for their future

 Write about the following topic:

 Some people believe that competition helps children to be better prepared for their future, while others say that competition can be harmful to children and should be limited to adults.

 Discuss both views and give your opinion.

 Give reasons for your answers and provide relevant example and experience you might have.

 Write at least 250 words.

-On the contrary, other school of thought believes that only adolescents should be tried for sporting events.
-Proponents of this view point argue that children are too young to be tried for such events.
+On the contrary, another school of thought believes that only adolescents should be tried for sporting events.
+Proponents of this viewpoint argue that children are too young to be tried for such events.
 Their physical structure is still under growing phase and any severe injury caused due to these competitions can have severe consequences.
 They say that children should focus more on academic studies and out station activities like an academic tour or picnic party would be more helpful for them than contesting in different events.
-Moreover, children might not be able to handle pressure of an event which and loosing while contesting can result in nervous breakdown or other mental disorder as children tend to be touchy and feel things very closely.
+Moreover, children might not be able to handle the pressure of an event which and losing while contesting can result in nervous breakdown or other mental disorder as children tend to be touchy and feel things very closely.
 Furthermore, it can result in hatred or give rise to jealousy as they are still young to understand and absorb the principles of competing.

-To recapitulate, the aforementioned provides plausible arguments in favor of both views.
+To recapitulate, the aforementioned provides plausible arguments in favour of both views.
 However, I personally believe that competition is good for children as it harness confidence, bravery and brace them to face future challenges effectively.